HugoDaniel/hugodaniel.com/content/posts/2025-09-23-webgpu-shader-unknown-limits.md

 a mac), WGSL gets compiled to the Metal Shading Language (MSL), and the MSL compiler has a bracket issue.

-The bracket issue seems to be happening because the compiler is stuffing parenthesis in the second expression.
+The bracket issue seems to be happening because the compiler is inserting excessive parentheses in the second expression.
 It seems smart enough to recognize that the first expression can be calculated in compile time, and dumps the result of it instantly in `v_1`.
 However the second expression is crippled by parenthesis way beyond its limit to process them (maybe to guarantee some execution order when transpiling? why wasn't it smart enough to go full compile time here as well?).

-And Safari oh well, better luck next time I guess.
+Safari simply failed to compile in this case.

 ### 5 - Still expressions